How long is the sonography program?

 What is the employment outlook in this field?

-The following information comes from US Department of Labor Bureau of Labor Statistics:
+The following information comes from U.S. Department of Labor Bureau of Labor Statistics:

 Opportunities should be favorable because sonography is becoming an increasingly attractive alternative to radiologic procedures, as patients seek safer treatment methods.
 Unlike most diagnostic imaging methods, sonography does not involve radiation, so harmful side effects and complications from repeated use are rarer for both the patient and the sonographer.
 Sonographic technology is expected to evolve rapidly and to spawn many new sonography procedures, such as 3D- and 4D-sonography for use in obstetric and ophthalmologic diagnosis.
 However, high costs may limit the rate at which some promising new technologies are adopted.